SpareBank1/monorepo-sample/ci/README.md

 ## Instructions
 1. Run `docker-compose up --build` to build images and spin up containers
 2. Visit Jenkins at http://localhost:8080  - you may need to click "Scan Multibranch Pipeline Now"
-3. The git repo is available on a non-standard ssh port to avoid port conflicts: hence  `export GIT_SSH_COMMAND="ssh -oPort=122 -i ci/provision/keypair/.ssh/id_rsa"`
+3. The git repo is available on a non-standard ssh port to avoid port conflicts: hence  `export GIT_SSH_COMMAND="ssh -oPort=122 -i $PWD/provision/keypair/.ssh/id_rsa"`
-4. Clone the repo: `git clone ssh://git@localhost/home/git/test.git ~/mycheckout`
+4. The private key the you need to access the git repo needs closed file permissions: `chmod 600 provision/keypair/.ssh/id_rsa`
-5. Play around with the clone; changing some files, pushing and check how Jenkins builds.
+5. Clone the repo: `git clone ssh://git@localhost/home/git/test.git ~/mycheckout`

-N.B. ensure that the path to the private key above is absolute and matches your local folder structure!
+6. Play around with the clone; adding a branch, changing some files, pushing and take note of how Jenkins picks different Jenkinsfiles to build.